Alekos Chatzistavridis: Club career

 Chatzistavridis started football at Vyzantion Piraeus.
 In 1933 he joined AEK Athens and changed his name to "Chatzistavridis", because he officially belonged to his previous club.
-He established himself as one of the main attackers of the club.
+He established himself as one of the main players in the team's offense.
 On 28 May 1939, he opened the score in the Greek Cup final, defeating PAOK by 2–1.
 He played with the "yellow-blacks" for a decade and won 2 consecutive Panhellenic Championships, 1 Cup and 1 Athens FCA Championship in 1940, including the first domestic double in by a Greek club in 1939.

 In 1944, during the period of the Occupation, when Greek football was inactive and Chatzistavridis joined Olympiacos.
 On 30 June 1946 he was expelled in the match against AEK alongside his former teammate Kleanthis Maropoulos.
 On 8 June 1947, he played in the 5–0 win against Iraklis in the Cup final.
 He played as a regular at the club of Piraeus, until 1949, when he ended his career as a footballer.
 At Olympiacos he won in total another 2 consecutive Panhellenic Championships, 1 Cup and 4 consecutive Piraeus FCA Championships, including another domestic double in by a Greek club in 1947.